Aavash2063/tasktrack/README.md

 A simple command-line task management tool that lets users add, view, update, and complete tasks.\
 \
 ## Features\
-- Add new tasks with a title, description, and due date  \
+- Add new tasks with a title and category\
-- View all tasks in a clean list format  \
+- View all tasks in a clean list format\
-- Mark tasks as completed  \
+- Mark tasks as completed\
-- Edit or update an existing task  \
+- Edit existing tasks\
-- Save tasks to a file  \
+- Save tasks to a file\
-- Load saved tasks when the program starts  \
+- Load saved tasks when the program starts\
 \
 ## Building the Project\
 To build the project using CMake:\